 However, if you use a PC, you may still connect your iPhone and do basic chores.

 We have also listed the best syncing software.
-Using the third-party tool is the easiest solution to make synchronization better and safe.
+A third-party tool is the easiest solution to make synchronization better and safer.

 The process of connecting your iPhone with your computer is similar to that of syncing an iPod.
 If you have an iPod, the procedure is simple.
-It isn’t difficult even for people who have never used an iPod before.
+It isn’t difficult even for people who have never used an iPod.

 Although you can attach your iPhone or iPad to a Windows PC, did you know that you can simultaneously synchronize them over the same Wi-Fi network?
 The only significant difference is that Wi-Fi synchronization takes longer than wired synchronization.